asokratis/python-currency-anywhere/README.md

 **[1]** Today's date is based on your computer's time zone.
 Fixer may not have available data for today's date if your timezone is more ahead than others.
 In those instances, it is recommended to specify a date explicitly by using the parameter datelist.

 ### Flag Parameters
-* **debug**: Prints helpful information for debugging.
+* **debug**: Prints activity for debugging, such as URL used for calling API and query used for fetching data from the database.
 * **visual**: Makes output human readable instead of csv format.
 * **legacy_user**: For a limited time, [Fixer currently offers additional features for free to legacy users](https://fixer.io/signup/legacy), such as the ability to use any currency as your base and SSL support.
-Please turn this flag on if you are a legacy user.
+Please turn this flag on if you are a legacy/basic user.
 If this flag is turned off, our script will do some workarounds to still be able to use any currency as your base.
 * **no_header**: Output does not display header which can be useful when appending data to existing files.
 * **sort_by_symbol**: By default, the output is sorted by date in ascending order and then by currency symbol in ascending order.
 This flag overrides the default sorting with currency symbol in ascending order and then by date in ascending order.
 * **output_fluctuation**: Sorts output in the same format as flag parameter sort_by_symbol and displays fluctuation data by adding the following two columns within the output: perc_diff and difference.